yevheniiairapetian/r3play-client/README.md

 # r3play-client
-## This project will contain the front-end part of the R3play back-end for displaying the information about movies.
-More information to come.
+## This project contains the front-end part of the R3play back-end ([here](https://github.com/yevheniiairapetian/r3play)) for displaying the information about movies.

+## Technologies Used
+Javascript/React
+React Bootstrap
+SCSS
+HTML

+## Project Dependencies
+React
+React Bootstrap
+Parcel
 ## Views & Features:
 ### Main view
-Returns ALL movies to the user (each movie item with an image, title, and description) Filtering the list of movies with a “search” feature Ability to select a movie for more details
+Returns ALL movies to the user (each movie item with an image) Filtering the list of movies with a "search" feature Ability to select a movie for more details
 Ability to log out
 Ability to navigate to Profile view
+Ability to add a movie to favorites/delete a movie from favorites
 ### Single Movie view
-Returns data (description, genre, director, image) about a single movie to the user Allows users to add a movie to their list of favorites
+Returns data (description, genre, director, image, release year, rating, actors etc) about a single movie to the user Ability to return back to the movies list
 ### Login view
 Allows users to log in with a username and password
 ### Signup view